 Summing it Up

 Google Analytics is a great tool for beginners and for evaluating events on web pages.
-If your business grows quickly, however, you also encounter its limits:
+If your business grows quickly, however, you will encounter its limits:

 • Inability to calculate margins and profit